dingbat/nsrails/readme.md

 What can NSRails do?
 ========

-Create Objective-C classes based on your model structure in Rails and NSRails will provide native ActiveResource-like support, meaning CRUD and other operations can be called seamlessly via Objective-C methods:
+Once you've created Objective-C to match your model structure in Rails, NSRails provides native ActiveResource-like support.
+This means CRUD and other operations can be called seamlessly via Objective-C methods:

 ``` objc
 Article *myArticle = [[Article alloc] init];